yashasshettyk/yashasshettyk/README.md

 - 👋 Hi, I’m @yashasshettyk
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning BE in Electronics and Communication Engineering
+- 🌱 I’m currently pursuing BE in Electronics and Communication Engineering
 - 💞️ I’m looking to collaborate on program development
-- 📫 How to reach me : gmail : yashasshettyk@gmail.com
+- 📫 How to reach me : gmail : yashasshettyk@gmail.com || yashasshetty17s0953@gmail.com

 <!---
 yashasshettyk/yashasshettyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.